 Directed by Stefano Mordini, Netflix’s crime drama movie ‘The Catholic School’ revolves around the male students of a renowned Catholic school in Rome, exploring their lives and how multiple students of the institution stoop into brutal acts of violence.
 Originally titled ‘La Scuola Cattolica,’ the Italian film primarily follows Angelo Izzo and Gianni Guido, whose actions are explored through the POV of their classmate, Edoardo Albinati.

-Is The Catholic School a True Story?
+The Catholic School: Inspired by a Horrific True Event

 Yes, ‘The Catholic School’ is based on a true story.
 The movie is an adaptation of the eponymous semi-autobiographical coming-of-age novel written by Edoardo Albinati, the real-life counterpart of the eponymous character.
 It revolves around the “Circeo Massacre,” committed by Angelo Izzo, Giovanni “Gianni” Guido, and Andrea Ghira.
 Angelo and Gianni studied with Edoardo at the time of the massacre.
 In September 1975, the duo first met Donatella Colasanti and Rosaria Lopez through a friend and planned to meet again.